Techno-coder/strutters/README.md

 ## Data structures
 - Segment tree
 	- Vanilla
 	- Lazy propagation
+- Graph
+	- Adjacency list

+## Algorithms
+- Graph
+	- Shortest path
+		- Dijkstra

 ## Specific details
 For `Segment tree` (and its variants) a closure needs to be implemented that implements `AssociativeOperator`.
 This closure produces the parent node of its child nodes.
 Some example associative operators are included in `tree/mod.rs`.